leandroruiz96/behaviors/README.md

 ## Chained FABs

-I created a little more complex custom view extending FloatingActionButton, which expects to have a CoordinatorLayout as parent and a reference to another ChainedFab.
+For this one, I created a little more complex custom view extending FloatingActionButton, which expects to have a CoordinatorLayout as parent and a reference to another ChainedFab.
 The result is somewhat mesmerizing.

 ![ChainFAB](https://i.imgur.com/3RYHM3r.gif)

 ## ViewPager Progress

-One of the simplest yet common is this one.
+One of the simplest yet common animation is this one.
 A ProgressBar that reacts on ViewPager scroll events.

 ![ViewPagerProgress](https://i.imgur.com/yaeaLfU.gif)